Chabad offshoot groups: Other offshoot efforts and groups

 Other offshoot efforts in Chabad have occurred in the movement's history and some groups have branched from the Chabad movement.
 One group was formed to succeed the seventh Chabad rebbe, Rabbi Menachem Mendel Schneerson.

 Malachim

 The Malachim were formed as a quasi-Hasidic group.
 The group claims to recognize the teachings of the first four rebbes of Chabad, thus rivaling the later Chabad rebbes.
 It is claimed that a personal dispute between its founder and the fifth Chabad rebbe, Shalom DovBer Schneersohn, was a prime factor affecting its split with Chabad.

 The Malachim had one rebbe, Rabbi Chaim Avraham Dov Ber Levine (1859/1860–1938), also known as "The Malach" (lit. "the angel").
 He was a follower of Rabbis Shmuel Schneersohn and Shalom Dovber Schneersohn, the fourth and fifth rebbes of Chabad.
 He was also the tutor of Rabbi Yosef Yitzchok Schneersohn, the sixth rebbe of Chabad.
 While Levine did not leave a successor, the Malachim group continues to maintain a yeshiva and minyan in Williamsburg, Brooklyn.

-Shmaryahu Gurary

-Rabbi Shemaryahu Gurary, the son-in-law of the sixth Rebbe of Chabad-Lubavitch, Rabbi Joseph Isaac Schneersohn, was a contender for the leadership of the movement in 1950-51 before his brother-in-law, Rabbi Menachem Mendel Schneerson became the seventh Rebbe in that dynasty.
-Despite this initial effort to seek the leadership position, Gurary pledged allegiance to the seventh Rebbe.